nf-core/bamtofastq/README.md

 ### Resources

-The individual steps of this pipeline are based on a variety of publically available resources:
+The individual steps of this pipeline are based of on the following tutorials and resources:

  1. [Extracting paired FASTQ read data from a BAM mapping file](http://darencard.net/blog/2017-09-07-extract-fastq-bam/)
  2. [Check if BAM is derived from pair-end or single-end reads](https://www.biostars.org/p/178730/)

 ## Contributions and Support

 If you would like to contribute to this pipeline, please see the [contributing guidelines](.github/CONTRIBUTING.md).